I Need a Short Term Loan or a Payday Loan but Keep Getting Refused

 - Employment type (e.g. not being in full employment)

-- Identity verification (not being registered or providing a wrong address)
+- Identity verification (not being registered on the electoral or providing a wrong address)

-- Credit check decline (experian, equifax or callcredit)
+- Hard credit check decline (experian, equifax or callcredit)

 - Existing loan agreements with other lenders (too many existing loans)